 Most notably Father Joseph was the community’s longest residing priest for 25 years, raising his family there and encouraging the progression of property expansion.
 His son, George Tzougros, with devotion, directs the choir of notoriety of this region.
 It carries on the traditional liturgical music written by Professor Michael Petrovich.

-When the renovation of the Church began, David Giffey, our resident iconographer assisted in selecting the icons for the new interior.
-His involvement in this project ignited his love and interest of iconography, traveling to the monastaries of Greece to learn the techniques involved in this holy artistic tradition of the Orthodox faith.
+When the renovation of the Church began, David Giffey, our resident iconographer, assisted in selecting the icons for the new interior.
+As a professional iconographer, David applied his expertise to create a Byzantine style interior for the Church.

 In 2016 the AGOC community decided to renovate the Church building.
 Having purchased adjacent land that previously owned by a business, the structure was expanded to accommodate three Sunday school classrooms, a large inviting foyer with a staircase leading into the sanctuary, and an expansion of the social hall in the sub-level.
 This restructure also enabled a secondary parking lot and drop off area in the front of the building.
 The alterations do great justice in highlighting the prominence of the building and its Orthodox dome.